ailaby/base/README.md

 Data inside docker containers is ephemeral - You'll lose all of it when the container is destroyed.

-You may opt to mount a data volume at `/workspace` - This is a directory that ai-dock images will look for to make downloaded data available outside of the container for persistence.
+You may opt to mount a data volume at `/workspace` - This is a directory that ailaby images will look for to make downloaded data available outside of the container for persistence.

 When a mounted workspace is available, all micromamba environments and feature software packages can be moved to the workspace directory to persist changes and shorten startup time in cloud environments.